Malliha Wilson: Career

 Wilson began her career in the Ontario Public Service in 1987 after being called to the bar in 1983.
 She first joined the Counsel for the Ministry of Government Services in 1987 and served as counsel in the newly formed Native Affairs Secretariat for Ontario.

-From 2000 to 2004 she served as the Legal Director for the Ministry of Labour, from 2004 to 2008 as the Director of the Crown Law Office-Civil, and then became the Assistant Deputy Attorney General.
+From 2000 to 2004 she served as the Legal Director for the Ministry of Labour, from 2004 to 2008 as the Director of the Crown Law Office-Civil, and then became the Assistant Deputy Attorney General, Civil Law Division.
 Upon concluding an 8-year term in that role, Wilson became Special Legal Advisor at the Investment Management Corporation of Ontario.

-In 2009 she received by the South Asian Bar Association a Distinguished Career Award.
+In 2009 she received the South Asian Bar Association, a Distinguished Career Award.
 In 2012 her alma mater, Osgoode Hall Law School, awarded her a Gold Key Award for the Public Sector.
 In 2015 the Federation of Asian Canadian Lawyers awarded her the Lawyer of Distinction Award.

 After her time at the Ministry of the Attorney General of Ontario, Wilson transferred to the Investment Management Corporation of Ontario in November 2016 to work as Special Legal Advisor.

 Wilson co-founded Nava Wilson LLP, a Toronto-based law firm, in 2017.

 Wilson currently serves on the Principal's Advisory Group at the University of Toronto Scarborough.